 Pink eye: If pink eye is suspected, the student will be sent home immediately and referred to a doctor for evaluation and treatment.
 If the diagnosis is positive for pink eye, the student may not return to school until they have been treated with appropriate medication for 24 hours.

 Prescriptions and over-the-counter medication: Please refer to the Health and Safety section of the BASIS Independent Schools Parent/Student Handbook for information regarding medications at school.

-Primary teeth: The Health Office representative is not responsible for pulling primary teeth.
+Primary teeth: School staff are not responsible for pulling primary teeth.